Estimate Time15 min

 Here are some tips for Tax Day:

 • It might be easier to do your taxes thanks to new tools and capabilities, like the option to complete tax forms on your phone.
-Residents in 25 US states (up from 12 in 2024) also have access to Direct FileOpens in a new window, a free service similar to commercial tax software that lets users automatically import data from their IRS account.
-IRS Free FileOpens in a new window, a similar tax-filing service, is now available in all 50 states and Washington, DC, to those with simple tax returns whose 2024 adjusted gross income was $84,000 or less.
+IRS Free File, a free tax-filing service, is now available in all 50 states and Washington, DC, to those with simple tax returns whose 2025 adjusted gross income was $84,000 or less.

 • Refer friends.
 A thankful tax preparer might give you cash back or a lower prep fee for new clients you send their way.
 Just ask them.

 • Find discounts online.
 Many tax-prep companies run promotions during tax season.
-In fact, Fidelity customers can get 25% off TurboTax®.
+In fact, Fidelity customers can get 25% or more off TurboTax®.

 ... and decide what to do with your tax refund.
 Consider turning that fast cash into lasting savings.
 A few ideas: